What does the course cover?

 Who should apply?

-The module is designed for those working with communities in response to the COVID-19 pandemic in the MENA region.
-This includes staff from governments, humanitarian and development organisations, community-based organisations, faith-based organisations, women’s and youth groups.
+The module is designed for those working in response to the COVID-19 pandemic in the Middle East and North Africa region.
+This includes staff from government, humanitarian and development organisations, international and national non-government organisations, community-based organisations, faith-based organisations, women’s and youth groups.

 Where is it hosted?